centreon/centreon-documentation/fr/graph-views/create-standard-view.md

 ### Add a geographic background

-After (`linking your Mapbox account here <mapbox>`{.interpreted-text role="ref"}) you can create a standard view and define a geo background:
+After linking your Mapbox account you can create a standard view and define a geo background:

-1. Open your desktop client.
+1. Open your desktop client,
-2. Open a view.
+2. Open a view,
-3. Right click on the background of the view and select "Edit."
+3. Right click on the background of the view and select "Edit",
 4. Check the "Geographic" checkbox.

 ![image](../assets/graph-views/mapbox-change-style.png)